hubtype/botonic/doc-botonic/docs/plugins/plugin-segment.md

 ---

+>## What Does This Plugin Do?

-This Botonic plugin uses [Segment](https://segment.com/) to clean, collect and control customer data.
+This plugin uses [Segment](https://segment.com/) to clean, collect and control customer data.
+It helps monitor performance, define decision-making processes and identify customers' interests.
-Don't forget to add colon `:` to your write key as specified in [Segment Docs](https://segment.com/docs/sources/server/http/#authentication).

-**Usage**
+>## Setup

+1. Run `npm install --save @botonic/plugin-segment` to install the plugin.
+2. Add it to the `src/plugins.js` file:

+**src/plugins.js**

 ```javascript
 export const plugins = [
   {